 Even though our “cholesterol numbers” were very similar our outcomes have been completely different.
 I think the most important lesson that can be learned from my story is that even though my direct family members have not had heart attacks, or any heart procedures it does not mean that you will be spared if you carry the genetics for FH or Familial Hypercholesterolemia.
 FH requires early and aggressive treatment in order for you to live a longer, healthier life.

 Be diligent about seeing your doctors regularly and work with them to find the treatment that works best for you.
 I had taken statin treatments for more than 15 years, but unfortunately it didn’t lower my cholesterol levels enough, so I worked with my physicians to find alternative treatment options and have been undergoing LDL Apheresis and taking a PCSK-9 Inhibitor.
 The results of this treatment are amazing and will hopefully be life extending for me.
 My LDL, which hovers at over 300 untreated goes, down to 25!

 Through this experience, I’ve become extremely passionate about raising awareness for FH and helping shed light on the importance of early and aggressive treatment.
 Having FH has been such a lonely, isolating journey for me for half a century, but not anymore.

-Finding the FH Foundation during my recovery from heart surgery was my lifeline.
+Finding the Family Heart Foundation during my recovery from heart surgery was my lifeline.
 Their website and their Facebook support group has allowed me to get answers to the many questions I had after having a heart attack.
 They advocate for each individual to receive the most appropriate treatment, and most importantly it has allowed me to meet and connect with other FH individuals from all over the world.
 There is definitely strength in numbers!